paul80nd/rcasm-languageservice/README.md

  - *doRename* renames all symbols connected to the given location.
   - *getFoldingRanges* returns folding ranges in the given document.

+ For the complete API see [rcasmLanguageService.ts](./src/rcasmLanguageService.ts) and [rcasmLanguageTypes.ts](./src/rcasmLanguageTypes.ts)

 Installation
 ------------

     npm install --save @paul80nd/vscode-rcasm-languageservice

 Development
 -----------

 - clone this repo, run yarn
 - `yarn test` to compile and run tests